sunnypilot/sunnypilot/docs/ford_joint_centering_trim.md

 - Integral gain: **0.2 / second**.
 This is new tuning, not a recovered firmware constant and not gainless control.
 - Trim limit: **±2 steering-wheel degrees**.
 Clipping the integration error to ±2 degrees limits normal accumulation to **0.4 degrees/second**.
 - Learn only with error ≤5 degrees, wheel speed ≤5 degrees/second, and vehicle speed ≥2 m/s.
 These trial thresholds focus adaptation on small, slow tracking instead of turn-entry lag.
 - Ford does not populate `steeringRateDeg`.
 Wheel speed is derived from successive measured angles with a 0.1-second filter to suppress quantization.
-This filter only guards trim learning/release; it does not filter the normal angle request.
+This filter guards trim learning; it does not filter the normal angle request.
 - Freeze growth at the inverse acceleration limit, either command field bound, or fresh PSCM limitReached.
 Opposing error may reduce trim toward zero.
-- Outside the small/slow tracking region, an opposing error clears old trim **before** allocation.
-This prevents learned correction from opposing a fast unwind or large reversal.
-Resetting can remove up to 2 degrees immediately; the accumulation-rate limit does not apply to this reset.
+- A large opposing error (>5 degrees) or a fast-changing requested angle (>5 degrees/second) clears opposing trim **before** allocation.
+Requested-angle rate uses the same 0.1-second derivative filtering, with its history reset on inactivity.
+The angle request itself is unchanged.
+Fast wheel motion alone freezes learning and permits gradual relief, rather than discarding the learned correction.
+Resetting can still remove up to 2 degrees immediately; the accumulation-rate limit does not apply to this reset.
 - steeringPressed freezes trim without cutting the base request.
 Actual disengagement, invalid inputs, faults, or fresh PSCM override/denial reset it with the normal inactive request.
 - No new proportional correction.
 No persistent learning across engagements.
-Diagnostics add requested angle, trimmed inverse input, applied trim, and whether learning is permitted.
+Diagnostics include requested angle, trimmed inverse input, applied trim, measured-wheel and requested-angle rates, and whether learning is permitted.

 The 2-degree bound covers the roughly 1–1.6-degree steady residuals motivating this experiment.
 The slow gain and small-error/motion conditions deliberately limit adaptation during transients.
 They are an initial experimental calibration, not universal Ford tuning or a proof of stability.